mikepica/PMO-App/README.md

    ```bash
    npm install
    ```
-3. Create a `.env` file in the root directory and add your OpenRouter API key:
+3. Create a `.env` file in the root directory and add your OpenAI API key:
    ```
    REACT_APP_OPENAI_API_KEY=your_api_key_here
    ```